Richard-L4/the-majors/readme.md

 - I used  dev tools and inspect on the preview page to test at first point how the project looked on all screen sizes as a first stage.
 - I later tested the site for usability on my own personal phone as well as my own I pad to simulate different screen sizes in a 'real world' environment.
 - As an added measure of testing I sent a link of the GitHub site to a friend who is a Developer so he could give me feedback on how he found the site from a user and profession perspective.
-- I used my project as an example for my fellow students to see, with some feedback from our facilitator.
+- I used my project as an example for my fellow students to see, with some feedback from our facilitator as well as several mentor sessions.
-- Finally, I connect my laptop to a 2nd screen to see how the site performs on a large screen.
+- Finally, I connected my laptop to a 2nd screen to see how the site performs on a large screen.
 [Back to the top](#the-majors)
 ## Validation
-- I used HTML and CSS validate.
+- I used HTML and CSS validate as well as Lighthouse performance validates.
 - HTML validate
    - Home (index) page
  ![Home](/assets/images/Screenshot%202024-11-28%20153935.png)